-Figure 3 shows rank-frequency plots of the textual responses to the soundscape before and after the experience.
-This particular analysis thus omits any purely pictorial responses.
-Ties in ranks have been accounted for using standard competition ranking (also known as "1224" ranking, where a gap is left following the tie).
+Figure 3 shows the rank frequency plots of the textual responses to the soundscape before and after the experience.
+This particular analysis, thus, omits any purely pictorial responses.
+Ties in ranks have been accounted for by using standard competition ranking (also known as the "1224" ranking, where a gap is left following the tie).
 It is clear from these plots that the distributions follow broken power laws (apart from the top word which is of similar frequency before and after).
 Break points and exponents have been ascertained by a piecewise regression (see Appendix A).
-Interestingly, the breaks in the two datasets occur at similar ranks namely $\sim 2-3$ and $\sim 9-10$.
-We are not concerned with the specific values of the Zipf exponents, which could depend on the demographics of participants, but simply whether they changed from before to after and in what sense.
-The exponents in the higher rank segments show clear differences - the after dataset exhibits a much shallower exponent.
+Interestingly, the breaks in the two data sets occur at similar ranks, namely $\sim 2-3$ and $\sim 9-10$.
+We are not concerned with the specific values of the Zipf exponents, which could depend on the demographics of the participants, but simply whether they changed from before to after and in what sense.
+The exponents in the higher rank segments show clear differences the after data set exhibits a much shallower exponent.
 The lowest ranked segments are, in contrast, consistent with one another.
-The top 10 ranks constitute $62\pm2\%$ of words before and $45\pm3\%$ after, making the two entire distributions significantly different ($p=8\times10^{-11}$ in a two-sample Kolmogorov-Smirnov test, see Appendix A).
-The overall effect is an increased diversity of words resulting following the soundscape.
-We interpret this positive impact as signifying the participants engaged with and reflected on the stimulating experience afterwards, rather than continuing to draw from common associations concerning space which they likely did beforehand.
-We have therefore demonstrated language change in participants resulting from a public engagement activity through the novel usage of Zipf's law applied to graffiti wall responses.
+The top 10 ranks constitute $62 \pm 2\%$ of the words before and $45 \pm 3\%$ after, making the two entire distributions significantly different ($p = 8 \times 10^{-11}$ in a two-sample Kolmogorov-Smirnov test; see Appendix A).
+The overall result is that there was an increased diversity of words resulting following the soundscape.
+We interpret this positive impact as signifying that the participants engaged with and reflected on the stimulating experience afterwards rather than continuing to draw from common associations concerning space, which they likely did beforehand.
+We have, therefore, demonstrated language change in participants resulting from a public engagement activity through the novel usage of Zipf's law applied to graffiti wall responses.